All Episodes

 He may be a teenager.

-This is just an average American who obviously won a contest to get in there.
+Just an average American who obviously won a contest to get in there.

-I mean, the reporters are asking things like, so Ben, you said that you're uh the first Super Bowl back in Detroit, you were just nervous the whole game.
+I mean, the reporters are asking things like, so Ben, you said that you're in the first Super Bowl back in Detroit.

-Do you expect um expect to be nervous?
+Do you expect to be nervous?

-And he's already answered that, asked and answered last week, all weekend long, and it's typical football question.
+And he's already answered that, asked and answered last week, all weekend long.

 How many plays do you have?

-He said, Oh, we have about 200 offensive plays that we have to remember, and they're all on here.
+He said, oh, we have about 200 offensive plays that we have to remember, and they're all on here.

-The kid said, No, in football.
+The kid said, no, in football.

-And Rothlisberger said, My dad.
+And Roethlisberger said, my dad.

-Rothlisberger said, Well, I did once in college, I don't play it much.
+I don't play it much.

-Which team you like out there?
+Which team do you like out there?

 And the little kid says, Patriots.